Pakistan Export Skilled Workers To State Of Kuwait - UrduPoint

 Pakistan Export Skilled Workers To State Of Kuwait

-Overseas Employment Corporation (OEC), an attached department of the Ministry of Overseas Pakistanis and Human Resource Development (OP&HRD) would export skilled workers to the State of Kuwait, after a long time, Pakistan has been sending its skilled workers to Kuwait
+Overseas Employment Corporation (OEC), an attached department of the Ministry of Overseas Pakistanis and Human Resource Development (OP&HRD), would export skilled workers to the State of Kuwait after a long time

-ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Aug, 2025) Overseas Employment Corporation (OEC), an attached department of the Ministry of Overseas Pakistanis and Human Resource Development (OP&HRD) would export skilled workers to the State of Kuwait, after a long time, Pakistan has been sending its skilled workers to Kuwait.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 9th Aug, 2025) Overseas Employment Corporation (OEC), an attached department of the Ministry of Overseas Pakistanis and Human Resource Development (OP&HRD), would export skilled workers to the State of Kuwait after a long time.

-An official source told APP that due to the conducive and productive polices of the incumbent regime, the demand of Pakistani workers is increasing day by day in the international labour market.
+An official source told APP on Saturday that due to the conducive and productive polices of the incumbent regime, the demand of Pakistani workers was increasing day by day in the international labour market.

-He said that the Pakistani workforce who meet the prescribed qualifications and experience listed

-He said that the jobs of warehouse coordinator, warehouseman, carpenter, and unskilled workers, assistant furniture
+He said that the jobs include warehouse coordinator, warehouseman, carpenter and unskilled workers, assistant furniture

-Installer Driver courier / Logistics/delivery services) The applicants will submit/attach the deposited Bank challan amounting to Rs.

 Recent Stories